e-marshall/tutorials/book/intro/1_getting_started.md

 ## *Who is this book for?*

-This book is for anyone interested in working with earth observation data in Python!
+This book is for anyone interested in working with earth observation data in Python.
 We try to provide relevant domain and background information where necessary, and we direct the reader to helpful resources that provide more robust discussions of important concepts when appropriate.

 We provide all the resources necessary to work through the Jupyter Notebooks in these tutorials on your own machine.
 Some experience working with Python will be helpful.
 However, the tutorials are designed to be beginner-friendly.